Study In Argentina - International Students

 • Bachelor of Arts (BA)

 The vast majority of undergraduate courses in Argentina are taught in Spanish, although there are a small number of courses taught in English.

 The academic year in Argentina runs from March to November, with applications accepted until early November at most institutions.

 International students need to apply directly to their chosen university.

 Advice on Immigration & Visa in Argentina, where you can make sure you get the right documents to make a successful application to your ideal university.

 The Argentine government requires international students wanting to study a degree in Argentina lasting more than 90 days to obtain a student visa.

 However, the process is not easy and many international students find getting a student visa extremely bureaucratic and time consuming.

 Students looking to study an undergraduate degree in Argentina will usually need to demonstrate the following:

-A standard student visa will last for six months, but if your course is longer you can get a visa valid for up to a year if you submit to a criminal records check in your home country.
+A standard student visa will last for six months, but if your course is longer – which is extremely likely if you are studying for an undergraduate degree - you can get a visa valid for up to a year if you submit to a criminal records check in your home country.